abhin2002/magnathon-Hello-World/README.md

 everyday analysis we can minimise the quantity of food waste drastically and thereby provide for the needy.

+A solution to eradicate unemployment
+A technology to reduce the scarcity of food
+A system to distrubute nutritional food

 ## Team Members
 [1.C B Dev Narayan](https://github.com/DeVcB13d)